jasongullifer/sent2wordbyword/README.txt

 sent2wordbyword.R

-This R function will take full sentences as input and output a dataframe that has each word in a column.
-Useful for rapid serial visual presentation or self-paced reading experiments
+This R function will take an input file that contains a data frame that includes full sentences in one column, associated target words in another column, and any number of other associated columns.
+The sentences are split into separate columns by word, and the target word of the sentence is placed in its own target column.
+This segmenting is useful for rapid serial visual presentation or self-paced reading experiments.